 - Add the vegetable broth and bay leaf, turn the heat up to high, place a lid on the pot, and allow it to come to a boil.
 Once it reaches a boil, add the lentils.
 Stir and let it come back up to a boil, then turn the heat down to low.
-Let the stew simmer on low, with the lid, for 30 minutes.
+Let the soup simmer on low, with the lid, for 30 minutes.

 - After simmering for 30 minutes, the lentils should be tender.
-Remove the bay leaf and give the stew a taste.
+Remove the bay leaf and give the soup a taste.
 Add salt if needed (this will depend on the type of vegetable broth used.
 I did not add any additional salt), then serve.

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.

 Begin by dicing one onion, mincing four cloves of garlic, and slicing four stalks of celery (about a half bunch).
-Add them all to a large pot with 2 Tbsp olive oil and sauté over medium heat for about five minutes, or until the onions are soft and transparent.
+Add them all to a large pot with 2 Tbsp olive oil and sauté over medium heat for about five minutes, or until the onions are soft and translucent.

-Add a 1/2 Tbsp cumin, 1 tsp turmeric, 1 tsp cinnamon, and 1/4 tsp cayenne to the pot.
+Add 1/2 Tbsp cumin, 1 tsp turmeric, 1 tsp cinnamon, and 1/4 tsp cayenne to the pot.

 Sauté the spices with the vegetables for one to two minutes.
 This toasts the spices a little and amplifies their flavor.
 They may stick to the bottom of the pot a little, but that’s okay.
 Just take care not to let them burn.
 Turn the heat down slightly, if needed.